-What is Charter Impact Fund (CIF)?
+What is Equitable Facilities Fund (EFF)?

-How does the CIF program work?
+How does the EFF program work?

-By providing long-term, low-cost, fixed-rate loans to finance school facilities, CIF aims to transform the lending landscape.
-CIF partners with charter schools that have proven their ability to have a highly positive impact both on their students and on their communities and works directly with these partner schools to secure low-cost loans for school facilities.
+By providing long-term, low-cost, fixed-rate loans to finance school facilities, EFF aims to transform the lending landscape.
+EFF partners with charter schools that have proven their ability to have a highly positive impact both on their students and on their communities and works directly with these partner schools to secure low-cost loans for school facilities.
 Our ability to borrow at high-grade tax-exempt rates allows us to provide access, transparency, and credit security to impact-oriented investors, and to transfer these savings to our partner schools.

 When do you plan to begin making loans?